-We generally baptize believers by immersion.
+We generally baptize children and adults by immersion.
 That was the most likely practice in first-century Judaism and in the early church.
-Immersion pictures death and burial better than sprinkling does.
+Infants are usually baptized by sprinkling.

-However, we do not make the method of baptism an issue to divide Christians.
-The important thing is that the person forsakes the old life of sin, and has faith in Christ as Lord and Savior.
-To use the analogy of death again, we might say that the old person died with Christ, whether or not the body was properly buried.
-Cleansing was pictured, even if burial was not.
+We do not make the method of baptism an issue to divide Christians.
+The important thing is that Christ has died for that person, and the person has faith in Christ as Lord and Savior.
 The old life is dead, and the new life is here.

 Salvation does not depend on the exact method of baptism (the Bible doesn't give us many details on procedure, anyway) nor on the exact words, as if the words had some magical power of their own.
-Salvation depends on faith in Christ, not on the quantity of the water.
+Salvation depends on Christ, not on the water.

-A Christian who was baptized by sprinkling or pouring is still a Christian.
-If such a person wishes to become a member of Grace Communion International, we do not require a new baptism, unless the person believes it appropriate.
+If a person was baptized in another church and wants to become a member of Grace Communion International, we do not require a new baptism, unless the person believes it appropriate.
 Christianity is based on faith, not on performance of a ritual.